 - 2. The Company purchases reinsurance and other protection to manage its risk portfolio and to reduce its exposure to large losses.
 The Company currently has in place contracts that provide for recovery of a portion of certain claims and claim expenses from reinsurers generally in excess of various retentions or on a proportional basis.
 The Company remains liable to the extent that any third-party reinsurer or other obligor fails to meet its obligations.
 The earned reinsurance premiums ceded were \$213.1 million and \$218.5 million for the six months ended June 30, 2009 and 2008, respectively.
-In addition to loss recoveries, certain of the Company's ceded reinsurance contracts provide for recoveries of additional premiums, reinstatement premiums and for lost no-claims bonuses, which are incurred when losses are ceded to other reinsurance contracts.
-Total reinsurance recoveries netted against claims and claim expenses incurred for the six months ended June 30, 2009. - 3.
+In addition to loss recoveries, certain of the Company's ceded reinsurance contracts provide for recoveries of additional premiums, reinstatement premiums and for lost noclaims bonuses, which are incurred when losses are ceded to other reinsurance contracts.
+Total reinsurance recoveries netted against claims and claim expenses incurred for the six months ended June 30, 2009 were \$65.1 million compared to \$38.1 million for the six months ended June 30, 2008. - 3.
 Basic earnings per common share is based on weighted average common shares and excludes any dilutive effects of stock options and restricted stock.
 Diluted earnings per common share assumes the exercise of all dilutive stock options and restricted stock grants.

 In June 2008, the Financial Accounting Standards Board ("FASB") issued Emerging Issues Task Force ("EITF") 03-6-1, Determining Whether Instruments Granted in Share-Based Payment Transactions Are Participating Securities ("EITF 03-6-1").
 EITF 03-6-1 addresses whether instruments granted in share-based payment transactions are participating securities prior to vesting and, therefore, need to be included in the earnings allocation in computing earnings per share under FASB Statement No. 128, Earnings per Share ("FAS 128").
 EITF 03-6-1 provides guidance on the calculation of earnings per share for share-based payment awards with rights to dividends or dividend equivalents.
 EITF 03-6-1 became effective on January 1, 2009.
-As prescribed by EITF 03-6-1, the two-class method is used to determine earnings per share based on dividends declared on common stock and participating securities (i.e. distributed earnings) and participating securities in any undistributed earnings.
+As prescribed by EITF 03-6-1, the two-class method is used to determine earnings per share based on dividends declared on common stock and participating securities (i.e. distributed earnings) and participation rights of participating securities in any undistributed earnings.
 Unvested restricted stock granted by the Company to its employees is considered a participating security under EITF 03-6-1.
-The Company now uses the two-class method to calculate its net income available to RenaissanceRe common share-basic and diluted.
-The adoption of EITF 03-6-1 did not have a material effect on the Company's prior calculations of net income available to RenaissanceRe common shareholders per common shareholders per common share - basic and diluted, and therefore prior periods have not been restated.
+The Company now uses the two-class method to calculate its net income available to RenaissanceRe common shareholders per common share - basic and diluted.
+The adoption of EITF 03-6-1 did not have a material effect on the Company's prior calculations of net income available to RenaissanceRe common share - basic and diluted, and therefore prior periods have not been restated.